Civic Guidance

 Representatives And Political Parties

 There are different opinions regarding how parliamentary representatives should behave.
 Some say they should be trustees who are free to make their own judgements based on the debates in which they participate.
 Others say they should be delegates who stick to policy commitments made to those who voted for them.
-Parliamentary tradition assumes the trustee model while most political parties prefer the delegate model.
+Parliamentary practice assumes the trustee model while most political parties prefer the delegate model.

 Parties are like-minded groups of citizens who work together to get party members elected to parliaments.
-The party or alliance of parties that win a majority in the House Of Representatives become the government and choose the Ministry.
+The party or alliance of parties that win a majority in the House Of Representatives become the government and choose the ministry.
 The next largest group become the opposition who hope to win government next time.
-Anyone independent of these two groups sits at the 'cross benches' of parliament.
+Anyone independent of these two groups sits at the cross-benches of parliament.
 Many different things can bring people together to form these parties.

 Ideology unites parties around a particular ideal or value, such as equality, liberty or stability.
 Some parties focus on just one value, while others are interested in combining values.